Download PDF | BigCommerce vs Shopify: Everything You Need to Know Read Now >

 Smith Island Cake is the official cake of Maryland (where Groove Commerce is based), and it’s a delicious, multi-layer cake, often made with chocolate ganache.
-Not only is this cake an amazing treat, but it’s also the perfect analogy for inbound marketing.
-Here’s why:
+Not only is this cake an amazing treat, but it’s also the perfect analogy for inbound marketing for eCommerce.

 • It’s tempting, and just seeing it often makes people want it.